 - Layer 3 LAN ports, WAN interfaces and subinterfaces, and some software features use internal VLANs in the extended range.
-You cannot use an extended range VLAN that has been allocated for internal use. - To display the VLANs used internally, enter the show vlan internal usage command. - You can configure ascending internal VLAN allocation (from 1006 and up) or descending internal VLAN allocation (from 4094 and down). - Switches running the Catalyst operating system do not support configuration of VLANs 1006-1024.
-If you configure VLANs 1006-1024, ensure that the VLANs do not extend to any switches running Catalyst software. - You must enable the extended system ID to use extended range VLANs (see the "Understanding the Bridge ID" section on page 19-2).
+You cannot use an extended range VLAN that has been allocated for internal use. - To display the VLANs used internally, enter the show vlan internal usage command.
+With earlier releases, enter the show vlan internal usage and show cwan vlans commands. - You can configure ascending internal VLAN allocation (from 1006 and up) or descending internal VLAN allocation (from 4094 and down). - You must enable the extended system ID to use extended range VLANs (see the "Understanding the Bridge ID" section on page 20-2).